 Denison is a medium-sized city located in the state of Texas.
 With a population of 23,150 people and eight constituent neighborhoods, Denison is the 121st largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Denison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Denison isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Denison are a mix of both white- and blue-collar jobs.
 Overall, Denison is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Denison who work in sales jobs (13.19%), office and administrative support (12.63%), and management occupations (7.65%).

 The education level of Denison citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.56% of adults 25 and older in Denison have a college degree.